t3rmin4t0r/batchman/README.md

 But I had a big-data problem, no funding and even more importantly no ops staff.

-I need to crawl approximately 2 Tb of log files spread across 600 web nodes and everytime I was looking for something different.
+I needed to crawl approximately 2 Tb of log files every day spread across 600 web nodes and everytime I was looking for something different.
+And I always needed results immediately.

 There were some things which were going my way, thankfully.